+1-440-204-2100

 Fraud Prevention

 • Most financial institutions will not contact you and ask for personal information.
-If you are contacted by a company that you do not have an account with, it is likely a scam.
-If you do have an account with that company, do not contact the number they give you.
-Locate the number for the company yourself, either online or on the back of you bank/credit card.
+If a company contacts you with an account you do not have, it is likely a scam.
+If you have an account with that company, do not contact the number they give you.
+Locate the number for the company yourself, either online or on the back of your bank/credit card.

-• Don’t be afraid to talk to someone you trust.
-If you are unsure if the caller is telling the truth.
+• Don’t be afraid to talk to someone you trust if you are unsure if the caller is telling the truth.
 Talk to someone you know and trust before you send any money.

 • Sign up for free scam alerts from the FTC at ftc.gov/scams.
 Get the latest tips and advice about scams sent right to your inbox.

-• See this links for additional tips:
+• See these links for additional tips:

-https://www.consumer.ftc.gov/articles/0060-10-things-you-can-do-avoid-fraud
+• https://www.consumer.ftc.gov/articles/0060-10-things-you-can-do-avoid-fraud

-https://www.fbi.gov/scams-and-safety/common-fraud-schemes
+• https://www.fbi.gov/scams-and-safety/common-fraud-schemes